haoheliu/Subband-Music-Separation/README.md

 - **Separate a song (Using MMDenseNet)**

+  - Put the song you'd like to split in: "./evaluate/listener_todo"

   - ```shell
   python demo_separation.py
     ```

-  - You can also put the song you'd like to split in: "./evaluate/listener_todo"

 - **Use additional data**

-  - Do configuration like this:
+  - Do configuration like below.
+List all the path to each of your .wav file in those txt files.

-    ```
+    ```json
         "additional_data": {
           "additional_vocal_path": ["addtional_data/accompaniment_list1.txt",
                                     "addtional_data/accompaniment_list2.txt"], // or more